 shop my SPONSORS

 Thoughts of surviving winter with chickens don’t have to send chills up your spine.
 There are only a few things that are critical to a backyard flock in cold temperatures: access to water, a nutritionally complete chicken feed and a dry, draft-free living space.
 Actively planning to ensure chickens have those resources is the key to cold weather comfort and safety.
-When effective litter and best management practices are used for waste management, bracing for winter’s bite doesn’t require much effort.
+When effective litter and best management practices are used for waste management, caring for chickens in winter doesn’t require much effort.

 WATER IS ESSENTIAL